Onyx-Protocol/Onyx/docs/future/protocol/specifications/txvm.md

 4. Executes `command.program`.
 5. Pops a [Command](#command) from the Command stack.

-Note: when step 5 is reached, all nested commands are already executed and popped, so the top item on the Command stack is the one that just finished executing.
+Note 1: when step 5 is reached, all nested commands are already executed and popped, so the top item on the Command stack is the one that just finished executing.

+Note 2: program can be an empty string; in such case, steps 2-5 can be omitted as they have no effect.

 ## Condition operations